pudly/schmopera-hugo/content/articles/a-fiery-love-triangle-les-feluettes-at-edmonton-opera.md

----
++++
+categories = "Review"
+slug = /a-fiery-love-triangle-les-feluettes-at-edmonton-opera/
-title: "A fiery love triangle: Les feluettes at Edmonton Opera"
+title = "A fiery love triangle: Les feluettes at Edmonton Opera"
----
++++

 Imagine your favourite opera.
 Chances are, the plot likely has an all-consuming love at the centre of it.